appsmithorg/appsmith-docs/.github/drafts/README.md

 # Drafts directory
 Drafts directory stores the first drafts, outline, and final content that would be published.

+We've sunset the drafts directory.
+Please refer to the [contributing guidelines](https://github.com/appsmithorg/appsmith-docs/blob/main/CONTRIBUTING.md) to raise PR for first drafts/change to existing documentation.

 > **Please ensure that a doc ticket is raised.
 Use one of the available [templates](https://github.com/appsmithorg/appsmith-docs/issues/new/choose) to raise an issue.**